hitesh117/pet-store-test/README.md

 Available modules/marks: `pet`, `store`, `user`, `performance`, `e2e`

 Run the following command to execute specific modules: `pytest -v -m MODULE_NAME --html=report.html`

+---

+Most of the tests are parameterized and modularized.
+Easing the process of adding new cases and reusing the already existing capabilities.